steinsiv/mac-git-yubikey/README.md

-# WIP yubikey howto 👩🏽‍💻
+# yubikey onamac
-Setup git verified commits with yubikey on a mac
+Setup git verified commits with yubikey on a mac 👩🏽‍💻

 **brew installs**
 ```